Yahapi/ajv-validate/README.md

 This library manages two AJV validation instances, one for validating a request body and one for validating query parameters.
 The difference between them are:

 - The *body validator* returns [JSON pointers](https://tools.ietf.org/html/rfc6901) in error paths to indicate which property failed, e.g. `/name`.
 The *query validator* prefixes error paths with a question mark, e.g. `?name`.
-- The *query validator* will attempt to convert properties to their expected types, the *body validator* doesn't.
+- The *query validator* will attempt to convert properties to their expected types, the *body validator* does not.

 ## addBodySchema(schema, schemaName)